Note403/shop-backend/README.md

-# shop-backend
+# API for a simple Shop-System
- API for a Shop-System
+Just a personal project, do not use this code for any real shop lol